mikenoethiger/bank-server/readme.md

 # About

-Minimal bank server backend, providing basic banking operations, such as creating an account or transfer money (see chapter [Actions](#Actions) for full API specification.)
+Minimal bank server backend, provides basic banking operations, such as creating an account or transfer money (see chapter [Actions](#Actions) for full API specification.)

 The code arose during a module in distributed systems at my university.
 The goal was to implement a banking backend using several technologies/approaches (sockets, http, rest, websockets, graphql, rabbitmq) to see different ways of implementing a distributed system.
 This is the plain socket implementation.